 So what exactly does employee recognition look like?
 Recognition schemes or programs can take on many forms, but it’s one of the most important and valuable areas a team can focus on.

-Traditional employee recognition programs typically offer rewards, such as vouchers, as a concrete symbol of your appreciation, but recognition at work doesn’t end there.
+Traditional recognition programs typically offer rewards, such as vouchers, as a concrete symbol of your appreciation, but recognition at work doesn’t end there.
 Sometimes, it’s as simple as a handwritten note saying thank you, or a shout-out for great work that’s shared with the rest of the company.

 It’s not a one-size-fits-all exercise.
 You want to set up a recognition program that will offer different rewards for different occasions.
 Not only do you want to have a solid recognition scheme in place, but you will also want to build a supportive atmosphere that encourages your employees to do their best.
 Ask your employees what they want, and decide from there what it is you can deliver.
 Here are a few examples:

-Another standard reward scheme is an employee of the month award, which usually involves all employees voting for who they think deserves it this month and potentially writing down why.
+Another standard company reward idea is an employee of the month award, which usually involves all employees voting for who they think deserves it this month and potentially writing down why.
 Some organisations may even go further than this and offer a team of the month award, which can help boost team morale and spirit.

 How often would you actually say thanks to one of your colleagues or employees?
 Verbal praise can make a bigger difference than you think, and you should never underestimate how powerful a simple ‘well done’ can be!
 It’s a genuine form of appreciation, and the best way to do it is by explaining what you’re thankful for.

 If you’re going to give an employee written praise, you could do it through Mo!
 On our platform, you can send your message of appreciation and gratitude to an employee for the whole company to see, meaning it won’t get lost in an inbox or Slack channel.
-When employee recognition is given in the moment, it has the most significant potential for impact because the action is rewarded almost immediately.
+When appreciation is given in the moment, it has the most significant potential for impact because the action is rewarded almost immediately.

 What defines an effective and successful employee recognition scheme?

 Recognition in the workplace is hugely important, but as we said, you need to get it right.
 Not all staff recognition schemes are equal.
-If you want to show your appreciation in ways that will motivate your staff, here are some features of a great employee recognition scheme to keep in mind.
+If you want to show your appreciation in ways that will motivate your staff, here are some features of a great staff recognition scheme to keep in mind.

 It reflects genuine appreciation

 One of the most important aspects of showing your appreciation for your staff members is sincerity.
-One of the reasons why traditional employee reward schemes miss the mark is because they feel formulaic and insincere.
+One of the reasons why traditional staff reward schemes miss the mark is because they feel formulaic and insincere.

 This is why recognition is often deemed better than reward.
 Team members can interpret a voucher as a routine part of a scheme, whilst saying thank you, whether face-to-face or in a message, feels like a genuine gesture of appreciation.